Division of Global Engagement

 International Student and Scholar Services

-International Student and Scholar Services provides a wide array of advising services and programs to 1,600 international students regarding visa and immigration matters, academic support and success, and social and cultural adjustment.
+International Student and Scholar Services provides a wide array of advising services and programs to more than 1,000 international students regarding visa and immigration matters, academic support and success, and social and cultural adjustment.

-Primary programs include pre-arrival resources, a comprehensive on-campus orientation attended by more than 500students each year; personal immigration advising; scholarshipsand financial aid;andapeer mentor program that brings together newly arrived international students and returning students.
+Primary programs include pre-arrival resources; personal immigration advising; scholarships and financial aid; and a peer mentor program that brings together newly arrived international students and returning students.

-In addition, International Student and Scholar Services offers services to 250 visiting international researchers, faculty and staff members, including advising on a wide range of immigration, employment, and adjustment matters.
+In addition, International Student and Scholar Services offers services to more than 200 visiting international researchers, faculty, and staff members, including advising on a wide range of immigration, employment, and adjustment matters.